This web page is currently being re-designed and new content is being added daily.

 If you would like more information about requirements for and admissions to the GTC program, click here and plan on attending a GTC information session offered by the College of Education.

 If you have not completed the coursework required for your chosen teachable major and/or minor, please do the following in the order listed:

 1. Attend a GTC information session

-Once you have complete all three steps, if you have chosen a major or minor offered in the College of Liberal Arts and Sciences (CLAS), please contact the CLAS Academic Advising Center, C-1-140 MAK, 616 331-8585 for assistance in developing a planned program of study.
+Once you have completed all three steps, if you have chosen a major or minor offered in the College of Liberal Arts and Sciences (CLAS), please contact the CLAS Academic Advising Center, C-1-140 MAK, 616 331-8585 for assistance in developing a planned program of study.
 To help determine your remaining course requirements, and to compare available majors/minors, please refer to your GVSU degree evaluation available in Banner once you have been accepted at GVSU and the relevant plan(s) listed below.

 Program Plans for Teachable Majors and Minors in the GTC Program

-Elementary Level Teachable Majors
+Elementary Level Teachable Majors Secondary Level Teachable Minors

 Secondary Level Teachable Majors